brochwerger/crawler/README.md

 ### Assumptions
 - In memory solution to show functionality.
 Should be easy to modify to a more resilient solution that uses an external data store
-- Initial solution may not be fully optimized for performance, but desing should consider performance optimizations
+- Initial solution may not be fully optimized for performance, but design should consider performance optimizations and implementation easily modified
 - Retrieve emails only in the form of <a href='mailto:...>, while emails may appear anywhere in the text, any modern web authoring tool will automatically add a link to wherever an email address is inserted, so limiting the search to links will most likely find the majority of emails while greatly reducing the parsing complexity.
 - Static content (more on this later)

+### Solution Components

 ![Components of solution](design/diagrams/crawler_obj_current.png)

+### Worker flow

 ![Worker flowchart](design/diagrams/worker01.png)

+#### Simplified worker flow

 ![Simplified Worker flowchart](design/diagrams/worker02.png)